Drug Addiction | Types, Symptoms & Effects

 Ecstasy addiction

 Despite not being physically addictive, people can become dependent psychologically on ecstasy, or MDMA.
 Chronic use can have serious effects including structural changes in the brain, dental issues and damage to the liver, kidneys and cardiovascular system.
-Click the button to learn more.
+Click the button below if you would like to learn more.

 Ecstasy addiction →